-The most significant financial risk the Council faces is the correction of issues with its new financial system.
-As set out in "Organisation Performance" section above, with the implementation of "backstop legislation" for English Councils Accounts and the issuing of "Disclaimer Opinions" for significant numbers of Councils, including Bromsgrove, the impact of this decision locally and nationally is yet to be fully understood.
+The most significant financial risk the Council faces are the potential reforms to public service delivery with the introduction of unitary councils, which is expected to be introduced into the Worcestershire area on 1 April 2028.
+In addition to this, as set out in "Organisation Performance" section above, with the implementation of "backstop legislation" for English Councils Accounts and the issuing of "Disclaimer Opinions" for significant numbers of Councils, including Bromsgrove, the impact of this decision locally and nationally is yet to be fully understood.